BenziAhamed/Menu-Bar-Search/README.md

 - 1.7 - Universal build for M1 and Intel
 - 1.8 - Fixed the universal build
 - 1.9 - changed to user configuration, and signed executable (exported using Alfred 5)

+## Credits

+- Based on the ctwise's ObjC implementation of [Menu Bar Search](https://www.alfredforum.com/topic/1993-menu-search/), which I've ported over to Swift and added caching and per app configuration to speed things up.